Superman: The Wedding Album

 Superman: The Wedding Album is an American comic book published in 1996 by DC Comics.
-It is notable for featuring the long-awaited wedding of Superman/Clark Kent and Lois Lane in DC Comics continuity, an event that was nearly 60 years in the making.
+It is notable for featuring the wedding of Superman/Clark Kent and Lois Lane in DC Comics continuity, an event that was nearly 60 years in the making.

 Written by the five principal writers for the Superman titles at the time (Dan Jurgens, Karl Kesel, David Michelinie, Louise Simonson, and Roger Stern) and bearing a cover date of December 1996, the issue was published during the week of October 6, 1996, coinciding with an episode of the television series Lois & Clark: The New Adventures of Superman which also featured the wedding of the two characters.

-Previous weddings involving the two characters had all been hoaxes, dreams or imaginary tales, with the exception of the wedding of the Earth-Two Superman and Lois Lane, depicted in Action Comics #484 (June 1978).
+Previous weddings involving the two characters had all been hoaxes, dreams, imaginary tales or in an alternate universe.

 Plot

 The story follows after a yearlong breakup between Lois and Clark.
 Lois returns to Metropolis from her job as a foreign correspondent and agrees to marry Clark.
 The wedding is put together quickly, but no corners are cut.
 During this storyline, Clark is without his powers as Superman, having lost them during the previous Final Night crossover.
 There are brief cameos by many DC superheroes and a short passage with Batman, who offers an apartment owned by him to the couple and gets the superheroes of the DC Universe to look after Metropolis while Clark goes on his honeymoon.

 Jimmy Olsen serves as best man, with Lucy Lane serving as maid of honor.
 The wedding is a traditional Christian variety in a big church (the Metropolis Chapel of United Faiths) although Lois is estranged with her father Sam Lane at the time and refuses to be walked down the aisle by him.
 Despite this, Sam attends his daughter's wedding as a witness, refusing to miss this moment.
 The priest that presides over the wedding is drawn to look like Jerry Siegel, one of the creators of Superman.
 The pews are also filled up with the writers and artists that have contributed to the Superman comic books over the years, including Joe Shuster, Superman's other creator.